GetTerminus/terminus-ui/terminus-ui/paginator/src/paginator.component.md

 ## Record count too high

 The paginator will display a message if too many records are found.
-This is to encourage better filtering rather than more time paging through results.
+This is to encourage better filtering rather than spending time paging through results.

 ### Max records

-By default, anything over `100` is considered too many.
+By default, anything over `100` is considered too many records.
 To change this value, pass in a number to `maxPreferredRecords`:

 ```html